neural-loop/neural-loop/README.md

 - **ONM Mission Board:** I conceived, built, and launched a platform that uses a GitHub Actions workflow to automatically scrape partner repositories for 'help wanted' issues, channeling community contributions to solve key ecosystem challenges.
 - **ONM Collaboration Network:** I established a formal partnership program to unify foundational open-source tools and amplify their collective reach through reciprocal linking and promotion.
-- **Governance & Strategy:** I co-developed the strategic vision, and governance for a global open-source foundation of over 2,500 members, helping to shape our mission and drive growth.
+- **Governance & Strategy:** I co-developed the strategic vision, organizational charter, and governance for a global open-source foundation of over 2,500 members, helping to shape our mission and drive growth.
 I also authored the official Sponsorship Policy to ensure transparency and protect our community's editorial independence.

 #### **aimodels.org (Founder, Acquired)**

 I founded, built, and successfully exited aimodels.org, a platform for discovering and collaborating on open-source AI models, demonstrating a full project lifecycle from concept to acquisition.

-#### **fmcheatsheet.org - Web Development Lead**

-I led the web development for this project, collaborating with researchers from Google, MIT, and Hugging Face to transform a dense academic paper into an accessible, interactive open-source resource.
+#### **Senior Web Developer - Stanford Graduate School of Business**
+- Gained deep insight into the operations and strategy of a world-class academic institution by developing and maintaining its complex digital platforms.
+- Partnered with the marketing department to align technical solutions with organizational storytelling, shaping my understanding of how to build and market a premier digital product for a global audience.

 ---